Subsidy Library

 format_list_bulleted What to do

-• Put up a tree shelter immediately after the tree is planted.
+• Put up a tree shelter immediately after planting

-• Design and support the shelters so they last for at least 5 years.
+• Check and maintain shelters regularly until trees are established, ensuring they last at least 5 years

 schedule When to do